alejio/alejio.github.io/content/portfolio/_index.md

 **A live NLP application tracking media bias in AI news coverage.**

-I built an end-to-end data platform on GCP to analyse how news outlets frame AI—whether as transformative ("boomer") or existential risk ("doomer").
+I built an end-to-end data platform on GCP to analyse how news outlets frame AI-whether as transformative ("boomer") or existential risk ("doomer").
 The system ingests articles daily via NewsAPI, classifies them using a zero-shot transformer model (facebook/bart-large-mnli), and surfaces trends through an interactive dashboard.

 **Architecture**: Cloud Functions → BigQuery → Cloud Run (Streamlit)